A guy installing a roof

 Costs vary by material and region.
 The Remodeling Magazine’s 2023 Cost vs. Value Report estimates a national average ROI of 62% for asphalt shingle roof replacements.

 By mapping out costs and timing before you break ground, you’ll avoid mid-project sticker shock and ensure your crew (or your DIY schedule) runs like a well-oiled machine.
-Next up: actionable Conclusion & Next Steps, with links to maintenance checklists and advanced how-to's.
+Next up: actionable Conclusion & Next Steps, with links to maintenance checklists and advanced How-To.

 Conclusion & Next Steps